visier/python-sdk/README.md

 pip install visier-api-data-in
 pip install visier-api-data-out
 ```
+Note: This SDK supports Python 3.8 and above.

 ## Usage
 To use the API, you need to configure the `ApiClient` with a `Configuration` object.